-In some circumstances, a person who sets fire to their own property can still be said to have committed arson.
-For example, assume Bob has a $500,000 fire insurance policy on a dilapidated warehouse that would be worth half of that if Bob tried to sell it.
-If Bob burns the warehouse down and then tries to collect the proceeds of the insurance policy, Bob is guilty of both arson and insurance fraud.
+While burning your own property often isn’t a crime, in some circumstances setting fire to property that you own can result in an arson conviction.
+In most states, setting fire to your own property with the goal of collecting on an insurance policy is arson.
+For example, assume Bob has a $500,000 fire insurance policy on a dilapidated warehouse that would be worth half of that if he tried to sell it.
+If Bob intentionally burns the warehouse down and then tries to collect the proceeds of the insurance policy, he can be guilty of both arson and insurance fraud.

-Arson is an inherently dangerous act.
-Under a legal principle known as the "felony murder rule," most states' criminal statutes say that an arsonist who starts a fire that causes a person's death can be found guilty of murder, even if the death was not intended.
+Arson is an inherently dangerous act, as fires have the potential to cause injury or even death.
+Under a legal principle known as the "felony murder rule," many states' criminal laws say that an arsonist who starts a fire that causes a person's death can be found guilty of murder, even if the death was not intentional.

-For example, assume that Meg sets fire to grassland in a national park, seeking to protest government land use policies that she disagrees with.
-The fire spreads far more than Meg anticipated and kills a homeless man who was sleeping several hundred yards away from where Meg started the fire.
-Though Meg was unaware of the man's presence and she certainly had no intention of killing him, Meg is guilty of murder because the man's death was the result of the inherently dangerous felony (arson) that she committed.
+For example, assume that Meg sets fire to grassland in a national park, seeking to protest government land use policies.
+The fire spreads further than Meg anticipated and kills a homeless man who was sleeping several hundred yards away from where Meg started the fire.
+Though Meg was unaware of the man's presence and she certainly had no intention of killing him, she can be found guilty of murder because the man's death was the result of the inherently dangerous felony (arson) that she committed.

 Although arson charges are typically based on fires that are set intentionally, reckless behavior that leads to the destruction of property by fire can also constitute arson.

-For example, let's say a group of campers hikes into a wilderness area on a hot summer day.
-Warnings stating "Open fires are prohibited" are posted at the entrances to the wilderness area.
-Nevertheless, deciding that roasted marshmallows would be a tasty before-bed snack, the campers start a small fire.
-A wind comes up and carries burning embers to nearby dry grasses.
-The grasses ignite, and the fire spreads out of control.
-The campers may be convicted of arson.
+For example, suppose a group of campers hikes into a state park on a hot summer day.
+Signs prohibiting open fires are posted at the entrances to the park.
+Nevertheless, the campers decide that roasted marshmallows would be a tasty before-bed snack, and they start a small fire.
+Wind carries burning embers to nearby dry grasses, which ignite, and the fire spreads out of control.
+The campers can be convicted of arson.
 Though they had no intention of destroying property, they behaved recklessly by starting a prohibited open fire on vulnerable dry land.

-Even if an intentionally set fire destroys another person's property, the person who set the fire is not an arsonist if the destruction was accidental.
+Even if an intentionally set fire results in property damage or destruction, the person who starts the fire may not be guilty of arson if the damage was accidental.
 Let's look at an example.
 Assume that, making breakfast for his family, Fred cooks bacon in a frying pan on a gas stove.
 Fred overheats the frying pan, and hot grease splatters him.
-In a panic, Fred knocks over the frying pan, and hot grease comes into contact with the open flame.
+In a panic, Fred overturns the frying pan, and hot grease comes into contact with the open flame.
 The burning grease quickly sets the nearby curtains alight, and the kitchen is ablaze before Fred can react.
 Fred and his family escape unharmed, but their house and that of the next door neighbor are badly damaged by smoke and fire.
-Fred is not guilty of arson.
-He did not intend to destroy property, nor did he act recklessly.
+Fred has not committed arson, because he did not intend to destroy his own or his neighbor’s property, nor did he act recklessly.

 When a fire occurs, it isn't always possible to make a quick and easy determination of whether the fire was caused by an accident or by arson.
-If fire and police officials are uncertain about a fire's origin, they may regard it as a "suspicious fire," and open an investigation.
-Whether arson charges result -- and whether those charges can be proven in court -- may then depend on the work of a forensic arson expert.
+If fire and police officials are uncertain about a fire's origin, they may regard it as a "suspicious fire" and open an investigation.
+Whether arson charges result—and whether those charges can be proven in court—may depend on the work of a forensic arson expert.
+Such experts rely on scientific principles to find the cause of a fire and determine whether a crime has been committed.
 Unfortunately, forensic arson experts are no more infallible than other types of scientific experts, and some arson convictions are eventually overturned because expert forensic testimony turns out to be incorrect.